 Ameneminet, the minister in the ‘Temple of Millions of Years’ of Amenhotep III.
 Tomb TT 277 is scanty and irregular but its decoration, in the Ramesside style, is well maintained.
 Some of the views in it are most unusual, such as one emphasizing the moving of the mummy to the burial chamber.

 Amenemope – Tt 148

 The tomb of Amenemope constructed by the 20th Dynasty is related to an influential family who served the Temple of Amon.
 An illustration of the so-called temple-tombs, the tomb signifies extravagance.

 Amenemopet, the Chief Steward of Amun in the Southern City Thebes, belonged to the 19th Dynasty.
 His tomb covers the texts of many hymns in addition to the customary prayers and addresses to the gods and is of theological significance.
 The scenes in this tomb, despite modern reconstruction, it is quite visible and is much appreciated by tourists.
 Its unprepossessing appearance implies the long rejection.

 Amenemopet – Tt 177 / Userhat – Tt 176

 Tombs TT177 and TT176 present together lived at least two centuries apart.
 TT177 is the smaller of the two, the decoration of which is a harshly damaged state.
 Opening in its walls gives access to TT176, which is better protected.

-The sepultures are an amazing place to visit when in Egypt.
+The sepultures are an amazing place to visit on Egypt Tours.
 These tombs are very informative and enhance your knowledge about Ancient Egyptian lifestyle and culture.
-To learn more about the tombs, book your tour to the Tomb Chapels Of the Nobles contact us @ (+20) 100 002 7316,
+To learn more about the Tombs Of The Nobel, book your tour to the Tomb Chapels Of the Nobles contact us @ (+20) 100 002 7316,